 Onboard Data Handling

-- Calculation of inputs for the attitude control
+- the execution of the attitude control algorithm.

-As an on-board computer with enough computing power and storage capacity to execute the tasks reliably the iOBC (ISIS On-Board Computer) has been chosen.
+As on-board computer with sufficient computing power and memory capacity for the reliable execution of all the tasks the iOBC (ISIS On-Board Computer) was selected in Phase A.

 - 400 MHz ARM9 processor